Product Management for Health and Nutrition

 Managing product quality and safety throughout the supply chain

-In 2023, the Company performed awareness activities, product support and access to safe foods in addition to developing products for good health according to the healthy choices criteria continuously.
-This approach increases adequate and appropriate nutritional value under the “Product Place People Channel and Technology” strategy through various projects as follows:
+In 2024, the Company performed awareness activities, product support and access to safe foods in addition to developing products for good health according to the health-conscious choices criteria continuously.
+This approach increases adequate and appropriate nutritional value under the “Good Health & Well-being” strategy through various projects as follows:

-Developing and selecting products of delicious taste, diverse, safe, and nutritious
+Developing and selecting products which are delicious, diverse, safe, and nutritious

 Place

-Find the right location, create a good atmosphere, and drive consumption
+Find the right location, create a good atmosphere, drive consumption,

 People

-Build knowledge and understanding for consumers, communities, along with staff skills development
+Provide knowledge and understanding among consumers and communities, along with staff skills development

 Channel